Home Vancouver Monthly Calendar Vancouver Pride Festival

 Taking place at Second Beach, the Pride Picnic started at 11:00 am in 2019.
 Anyone who wants is welcome to bring their food, non-alcoholic beverages and something to sit on.

 The event didn’t take place in 2020 (at least not physically and in one place).
 With no regular Run & Walk in 2021 there was no picnic right after it that year, although there were a few different picnics scheduled between July 30th and August 1st.
-2023 details are TBC.
+The event may or may not have happened in 2023.
+2024 details are to be confirmed.

 Pride at the Pier